orbitdb/field-manual/01_Tutorial/05_P2P_Part_2.md

 ### Connecting automatically to peers with discovered databases

 Peer discovery is great, but your users are going to want those peers to stick around so you can continue to use their data and receive new data as those peers add pieces.
-You'll make a couple minor modifications the above functions to enable that now.
+You will make a couple minor modifications the above functions to enable that now.
 Also, peers is so technical sounding!
 Musicians might prefer something like "companions" instead.

 First, update your `_init` function to make a new "companions" database: